talon-one/TalonOne.cs/docs/ManagementApi.md

 Get account analytics

-Return the analytics of your companies Talon.One account.
+Return the analytics of your Talon.One account.

 ### Example
 ```csharp